Asymptotically optimum estimation of a probability in inverse binomial sampling under general loss functions: Main results

 Under the hypotheses of Theorem~\ref{teo: min resp Omega}, the optimum value of $\Omega$ for the considered $\nnum$, i.e.~$\Omega^*$, satisfies, by Proposition~\ref{prop: riskas C1 Omega},

-(or equivalently, using the notation in the referred Proposition, $\riskas|_{\Omega^*,\nnum} = \riskas|_{\Omega^*,\nnum+1}$).
+(or equivalently, using the notation in the referred proposition, $\riskas|_{\nnum} = \riskas|_{\nnum+1}$).
 Thus if \eqref{eq: der 0} has only one solution, it must be equal to $\Omega^*$.
 If there are several solutions, at least one corresponds to the absolute minimum of $\riskas$, although not necessarily all of them do.

-According to Theorem~\ref{teo: min resp Omega}, if the loss function satisfies Assumptions~\ref{assum: L var acot}, \ref{assum: L disc fin}, \ref{assum: L cota O} and \ref{assum: L crec}, any non-randomized estimator defined by a function $\fest \in \Feln$ with $\lim_{\nden \rightarrow \infty} \nden \fest(\nden) = \Omega^*$ minimizes $\limsup_{p \rightarrow 0} \risk(p)$ within the restricted class of estimators defined by $\Feln$; but not necessarily within the class of arbitrary non-randomized estimators, or within the general class of possibly randomized estimators.
-However, under slightly stronger conditions this turns out to be true, as established by the next Theorem.
+According to Theorem~\ref{teo: min resp Omega}, if the loss function satisfies Assumptions~\ref{assum: L var acot}, \ref{assum: L disc fin}, \ref{assum: L cota O} and \ref{assum: L crec}, any non-randomized estimator defined by a function $\fest \in \Feln$ with $\lim_{\nden \rightarrow \infty} \nden \fest(\nden) = \Omega^*$ minimizes $\limsup_{p \rightarrow 0} \risk(p)$ within the restricted class of estimators represented by $\Feln$; but not necessarily within the class of all non-randomized estimators, or within the general class of possibly randomized estimators.
+However, under slightly stronger conditions this turns out to be true, as established by the next theorem.

 { \makeatletter \theassumption{\@arabic\c@assumption'} \makeatother \begin{assumption} The loss function has the following asymptotic behaviour: \begin{enumerate} \item There exists $\Kcero<\nnum$ such that $L(x)$ is $\Theta(x^\Kcero)$ as $x \rightarrow 0$. \item There exists $\Kinf<\nnum$ such that $L(x)$ is $\Theta(x^\Kinf)$ as $x \rightarrow \infty$. \end{enumerate} \end{assumption} }